LEARNAcademy/Instructor-Handbook/README.md

 #### Machine Imaging

+##### Classroom Machines

 When there is an incoming class, we re-image all the machines in classroom that will serve as their lab.
 The process is documented here under  the first item 'Imaging Machines': [LEARN Classroom Setup Mac Mini](https://docs.google.com/document/d/1yZ1iNVaLKyDg6CTkNHZ0TdscdoYeQvczLaZKWibYfY0/edit#heading=h.efghimpqj7mi)

 This is generally handled by the more senior Learn instructors.

+##### LEARN Loaner Machines

+LEARN has Mac laptops available for students to borrow during the month of their internship if needed.
+After each use the machine needs to be re-imaged.
+The process is documented [here](https://docs.google.com/document/d/1gNE-rdnkEMpRpYscRg4jb5H13SpevpazLd5_q1cMKtA/edit).

 ## Day to Day Tasks